netj/3x/README.md

 A *run* is a unit of single execution of your experiment program given the bindings of a value for each of your inputs.
 State of each run is one among `PLANNED`, `RUNNING`, `ABORTED`, `FAILED`, or `DONE`, depending on whether it is to be executed, is executing, or was executed.
 Every run gets a unique *run identifier* (`run#`) assigned once it starts execution, i.e., all runs except the `PLANNED` ones have unique run identifiers.
-The *run directory*, whose path relative to the repository root is the run identifier, records all data that goes into and comes out of the single execution of that run.
+The *run directory*, whose path relative to the repository root is the run identifier, records all data that goes into and comes out of that run.
+As identical copies of files are highly likely to exist across runs, 3X automatically detects them and de-duplicates into a single copy to use storage space efficiently.

 #### Queue
-*Queue* is a list of runs where 3X keeps track of its execution order of the remaining `PLANNED` runs and the history of finished runs.
+*Queue* is a list of runs where 3X keeps track of its execution order of the `PLANNED` runs, the status of executing runs, and the history of finished runs.
 It is the point of control of execution, and multiple queues can be used to organize runs into smaller groups.
 You can *start a queue* to execute runs that have been or will be added to the queue, and *stop the queue* to abort any executing runs in it.